mandy8055/manuj8055.github.io/_posts/2020-02-03-random-numbers-1.md

 <a class="text-center" href="https://feedburner.google.com/fb/a/mailverify?uri=Mandy8055&amp;loc=en_US" onclick="window.open(this.href, 'subscribe',
     'left=20,top=20,width=500,height=500,toolbar=1,resizable=0'); return false;">Subscribe for New Posts</a>

-Random Numbers are inherent part of any application.
+Most of the commercial applications require tokens which needs to be generated at fixed intervals of time.
+This is the reason why Random number generation is very important tool for any software developer.
 They are used in banking applications, e-commerce applications, lottery ticket generation, etc. Java provides support for generating random numbers primarily using [java.lang.math](https://docs.oracle.com/javase/8/docs/api/java/lang/Math.html) and [java.util.Random](https://docs.oracle.com/javase/8/docs/api/java/util/Random.html)

 ### Random Numbers using Math class

-The Math class contains static `random()` method which generates random numbers in the range [0.0, 1.0).
+The Math class contains static `random()` method which generates random numbers in the range **[0.0, 1.0)**.
 When we call the `Math.random()` method; internally a `java.util.Random` pseudonumber generator object is created and used.

 #### Generating random Numbers within a given range
 The standard expression for generating random Numbers within a given range(in integer) is: